rodmoioliveira/myblog/content/bookmarks.md

 +++
 title = "bookmarks"
 template = "bookmarks.html"
+description = "Rodolfo Moi's collection of important links on a myriad of subjects." slug = "bookmarks"
 +++

 Here is my collection of important links on a myriad of subjects.